Carlos Santana Preview, Player Props: Brewers vs. Phillies

 Carlos Santana At The Plate

+- Santana has reached base via a hit in 74 games this season (of 121 played), and had multiple hits in 26 of those games.

+- He has hit a long ball in 14.0% of his games this year, and 3.5% of his chances at the plate.

-- Santana has picked up an RBI in 35.8% of his games this season, with two or more RBI in 14.2% of his games.
-He has also produced three or more runs in six contests.
+- Santana has an RBI in 43 of 121 games this year, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.